ska-telescope/ska-sdp-spectral-line-imaging/README.md

     docker run [-v local:container] <image-name> [run | install-config] ...
     ```

+You can also spin up local containerized dask cluster using the docker image, and run pipeline within it.
+Please refer to ["Running on a Local Dask Cluster"](https://developer.skao.int/projects/ska-sdp-spectral-line-imaging/en/latest/local_dist_env.html) section of the documentation.

 ### Install the config

 Install the default config YAML of the pipeline to a specific directory using the `install-config` subcommand.